 As rattan is a natural material, it should ideally be processed as soon as the rattan has been harvested.
 When the rattan is processed, the raw material is then prepared so that the rattan can be used for finished products.

-Proper processing of the rattan is essential to ensure that your finished product is quality rattan.
+Proper rattan processing is essential to ensure that your finished product is quality.
 How well the rattan is sorted and processed during these steps can affect the quality of the finished rattan product.

 Traditional Method To Process Rattan Material Explained